Natalie Butler’s Long Journey to Professional Basketball

 Butler committed to play at Georgetown the summer before her senior year, a decision that came down to several factors, including location, coaching staff and academics.
 She knew she wanted to go close to home and to a program where she would be able to play and develop.

 In her first season at Georgetown, Butler was the only Hoya to start all 32 games.
-She averaged 13.9 points per game and 13.3 rebounds per game.
-She set the Big East single-season rebounding record on the way to winning Big East Rookie of the Year.
+She averaged 13.9 points and 13.3 rebounds per game.
+She set the Big East single-season rebounding record with 425 rebounds on the way to winning Big East Rookie of the Year.

 However, behind the scenes, the program was in turmoil.
 During her lone season there Butler played for three head coaches and saw girls leave before she entered the program, in the middle of the season, and after the season ended.
 She noted that “everything but basketball was happening.”